Online RN – BSN

 - Federal Direct Unsubsidized Stafford Loan: You are not required to demonstrate financial need to receive this loan.
 Interest accrues (accumulates) from the time it is first paid out.
 Recipients must be enrolled at least half-time (6 credit hours for the entire semester).

-How enrollment is determined for Financial Aid Enrollment, for financial aid purposes, is based on the total number of credit hours for the entire semester.
-Students must be enrolled in a minimum 6 credit hours for the entire semester at PNW to qualify for part-time financial aid status.
+How enrollment is determined for Financial Aid, it is based on the total number of credit hours for the entire semester.
+Students must be enrolled in a minimum of 6 credit hours to be considered for Federal student loans.

-- Federal Pell Grant awards will be based on your enrollment as of the first day of each five week class in the semester/term and will be adjusted for subsequent increases or decreases in enrollment on the first day of each subsequent five week class.
+- Federal Pell Grant awards will be based on your enrollment as of the second day of each five-week class in the semester/term and will be adjusted for subsequent increases or decreases in enrollment on the first day of each subsequent five-week class.

 - Stafford Loans will be adjusted for changes in enrollment.
 If you fall below 6 credit hours your eligibility may change.
 If refunds have been issued, you may have to return funds to the university.
-Contact Michelle Short if you are considering withdrawing from any classes to discuss how this might affect your financial aid eligibility.
+Contact Mark Montella if you are considering withdrawing from any classes to discuss how this might affect your financial aid eligibility.

 Program Completion